Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Trusted Advisor

 **Explanation:**
-"AWS Cost Explorer" is correct.
+AWS Cost Explorer is correct.
 It provides cost forecasts.
-"AWS Organizations" is incorrect; it manages accounts.
+AWS Organizations is incorrect; it manages accounts.
-"Amazon DevPay" is incorrect; it is deprecated.
+Amazon DevPay is incorrect; it is deprecated.
-"AWS Trusted Advisor" is incorrect; it gives best practice recommendations.
+AWS Trusted Advisor is incorrect; it gives best practice recommendations.

 ---